maherabdelsamie/Extra-Dimensional-Muon-Anomalies/README.md

 ### License
 This code is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License. - see the LICENSE.md file for details.

+## Citing This Work

+If you use this software in your research, please cite it using the information provided in the `CITATION.cff` file available in this repository.